One stumbling block remote workers and freelancers often come across is how to be productive at home.

 1. Ignore All the Advice!

-Yes, I know, it’s a bit of a curveball offering advice and telling you to ignore it!
-What I really refer to are the many home working productivity articles out there that are dull, generic, and not rooted in reality.
+Yes, I know, it’s a bit of a curveball offering advice and telling you to ignore it.
+What I really mean is, ignore all those dull, generic home working productivity articles that aren’t rooted in reality.

 What use is it telling you to dress for the office if it’s more important to protect your work laptop from your toddler’s milkshake?
-How are you really supposed to “stick to set hours?”
-Perhaps the only way you’re going to earn over the coming months is to fire off emails during baby’s nap times, or when you’re not worrying yourself stupid about a partner or relative…
+How are you supposed to “stick to set hours” when you never know what will happen next?

-Those identikit articles never were any good.
-They’re even less helpful nowadays, so ignore them.
+Those identikit articles never were any good, so ignore them.
 They’ll just make you feel you’re somehow getting it all wrong.

 2. Find your OWN Rhythm

 So, with all that in mind, think about how your household works.
-What do each of the members of the household need to achieve?
+What does each member need to achieve?
 What personal needs do they have?
 Are there particular concerns about anybody’s physical or mental health that you have to allow for?

 No two households have the same rhythm: Different personalities, different kids, different stresses, different commitments.